chloeebubedike/Portfolio/README.md

 Chloe Ebubedike - CV website

+CV website includes:

+A portfolio page
+  - List of my finished, live projects with a a filter and sort function

+A work experience page

+An educational background page
+  -Includes certifications

+An interests page
+ - Include blog page

-Contents include - detailed work experience, relevant education, achievements, about me, interests and contact me page
+A contact me page
+ - User can submit there details which send an automated email to me and send them a confirmation email